 Clemens Gutjahr is a composer for film, games, and theater.

-He also composed the scores for two semifinalists at the Student Academy Awards 2025: polliwog by Julia Skala — also nominated for an Annie Award and longlisted for a student BAFTA — and The Undying Pain of Existence by Oscar Jacobson.
+He also composed the scores for two Annie Award Nominees and semifinalists at the Student Academy Awards 2025: polliwog by Julia Skala — also longlisted for a student BAFTA — and The Undying Pain of Existence by Oscar Jacobson.

-In addition to numerous short films, some of which have been broadcast on German television networks such as ARTEand SWR, Clemens is currently working on an upcoming video game and regularly collaborates on theater productions with director Maja Delinić.
+In addition to numerous short films, some of which have been broadcast on German television networks such as ARTE and SWR, Clemens is currently working on an upcoming video game "Frieda is Changing" and regularly collaborates on theater productions with director Maja Delinić.

 Clemens Gutjahr began his musical journey as a jazz pianist, releasing two albums with his trio.
 Exploration and improvisation remain at the heart of his creative process.